Sudippdn/100DaysofCode/README.md

 }
 ```
 #### Here is a programming code for "coffee machine.py"
+In this part of the program, I have imported MENU and resources from items which is located in items.py.
+Created different functions for the operations and perform the differtent task.
+In these program, the machine checks the inserted coin total value and perform it its is sufficient or not along with the refund amount if it exceed.
 ```python
 from items import MENU
 from items import resources